Top of main content

 What causes financial anxiety?

-Financial anxiety, or money anxiety, could be worries around your income and job security, meeting debt repayments, or affording everyday essentials.
+Financial anxiety could be due to worries you have around your income and job security, meeting debt repayments, or affording everyday essentials.

 If you’re feeling stressed or anxious about your finances, you’re not alone.
 Visit our mental health and support page to find out how we can help.